Inflation at the End of 2025: Constraints on $r$ and $n_s$ Using the Latest CMB and BAO Data: Results

 \section{Results}

 We now report constraints on \rgw{} and \ns{} from the data sets introduced in the previous section.
 We show marginalized posterior distributions in the $\rgw{}$-$\ns{}$ plane in Figure \ref{fig:rns_data} alongside different theoretical predictions.
 There exists a vast and changing landscape of inflation models \citep[for recent reviews see][]{martin13, kallosh25} and an exhaustive comparison of the data constraints with the spectrum of theoretical predictions available is beyond the scope of this work; we instead choose to compare to a set of reference models, namely monomial inflaton potentials with $\efold{}=47$-$57$ e-folds, Starobinsky $R^2$ inflation with $\efold{}=51$ \citep{starobinsky80, mukhanov81, staro83}, Higgs inflation with $\efold{}=55$ \citep{higgs08, Bezrukov12},\footnote{We choose to fix the number of e-folds for Starobinsky and Higgs inflation for simplicity; for these models a range of \efold{} values is allowed reflecting the uncertainty on reheating.} and polynomial $\alpha$-attractor models with potential $V(\varphi) = V_0 |\varphi|^k/(\mu^k + |\varphi|^k)$ with $k=2$ and $47\leq \efold{} \leq 57$ \citep{kallosh22}.\footnote{For the chosen polynomial $\alpha$-attractors \ns{} depends on $k$ and \efold{}, while \rgw{} additionally also depends on $\mu$.
 As only upper limits have been reported for \rgw{}, we focus our discussion on \ns{} for this model, which is given by $\ns=1-2(k+1)/\left[\efold{}(k+2)\right]$ in the limit of small $\mu$ and large \efold{}.
-For details on the different classes of $\alpha$-attractor models see \citet{kallosh25s}.} The data products and code made publicly available with this work can be used to compare the new data constraints to arbitrary predictions for \rgw{} and \ns{}.
+For details on the different classes of $\alpha$-attractor models see \citet{kallosh25s}.} Here we restrict ourselves to $(\ns{}, \rgw{})$ predictions to lowest order in slow-roll parameters, which is consistent with the Higgs and Starobinsky models differing only by the reheating temperature, i.e. by \efold{}; we caution the reader about the contribution of next-to-leading terms in slow-roll parameters might be non-negligible in our discussion.
+The data products and code made publicly available with this work can be used to compare the new data constraints to arbitrary predictions for \rgw{} and \ns{}.

 We first consider constraints from the SPA+BK combination.
 We report: